 Facebook groups are a super popular choice for expats, as these online communities provide more personalized sources to help foreigners get through daily life.
-Every Expat in Korea is the group with by far the largest membership, having 45k members in total.
+Every Expat in Korea is the group with by far the largest membership, having 66k members in total.
 Created in 2007, this Facebook group has since been “striving to become the representative group to reflect the unique diversity and needs of Korea’s expat community.”
-It’s public and visible to everyone, however the group is actually connected to and run by a larger Facebook group called ChopsticksWide, the parent company of a big expat network in Korea.
+It is public and visible to everyone, however, the group is actually connected to and run by a larger Facebook group called ChopsticksWide, the parent company of a big expat network in Korea.
 This group posts news, stories, and memes, although certain things are not allowed such as job or event postings.

-Finally, for the foreign women of Korea, a group administered by women was created in 2015.
+For the foreign women of Korea, a group administered by women was created in 2015.
 They state their vision for the online community as “a place for members to learn from and support one another through the experience of being an expat woman in Korea, safely and without the interference of men.”
 This Facebook group is private, and so upon requesting to join you’ll be asked three questions.
 If you don’t answer them, your request will be thrown out!